Join my community and receive my free ebook! Subscribe now >>

 The study states that the relationship was unclear for a long time, but it is now known that even if coffee leads to increased blood pressure, it doesn't represent a risk factor for heart disorders in a healthy person.

-Drinking coffee on a daily basis doesn't lead to blood pressure problems in the long run.
+It would seem drinking coffee on a daily basis doesn't lead to blood pressure problems in the long run.

 Since your diagnosis, how are you handling it and whats your treatment?